 The answer lies in the API for handling HotKeys on Windows - which consists of two Win32 functions, one for registering and one for “unregistering” a hotkey (RegisterHotKey / UnregisterHotKey).

-and supplying the function with a Window Handle and the HotKey in question, the system sends a WM_HOTKEY Windows Message to the Window specified by the Handle every time the HotKey is pressed until UnregisterHotKey()
+After calling RegisterHotKey() and supplying the function with a Window Handle and the HotKey in question, the system sends a WM_HOTKEY Windows Message to the Window specified by the Handle every time the HotKey is pressed until UnregisterHotKey() is called.

 So to actually receive the notification Message, you need a Window that handles the incoming HotKey Window messages.